samantaorellana/samantaorellana.github.io/pages/docs/anthribidae.md

 ## **Diversity and Systematics of Neotropical Anthribidae**

-I am specially interested in studying the diversity and evolutionary history of Neotropical groups of Anthribidae (Coleoptera: Curculionoidea).
+My research focuses on the diversity and evolutionary history of Neotropical groups of Anthribidae (Coleoptera: Curculionoidea).
 Recently, I collaborated on a [publication](https://doi.org/10.1111/syen.12674) that updates the higher classification of the family, based on molecular data.
 While exploring natural history collections in the US and Latin America, I have published catalogs and taxonomic keys for [Guatemala](https://doi.org/10.5281/zenodo.10424024), [Panama](https://www.researchgate.net/publication/348416935_Catalogue_of_the_Anthribidae_Coleoptera_Curculionoidea_of_Panama_including_new_country_records_and_a_key_to_genera), and [Colombia](https://doi.org/10.21068/2539200X.1149).
-I am currently focused on inventorying the fauna in Costa Rica and other Central American countries.
+Currently, I am focused on inventorying the fauna in Costa Rica and other Central American countries, at the same time mobilizing collection data from available specimens.

 <img width="3972" height="1736" alt="6df139f7-0a80-4767-bf29-f8f5f1a16da9" src="https://github.com/user-attachments/assets/6642f0c4-90dc-4f68-86bd-3ce166b93a7c" />